SoftInstigate/restheart-website/docs/security/secure-connection-to-mongodb.md

 In order to achieve it, the best practice is:

 1. use the mongo-mounts configuration option to restrict the resources exposed by RESTHeart Platform Core;
-2. use a MongoDB user with just enough permission: *read* or *readWrite* on mounted databases
+2. use a MongoDB user with just enough permission: _read_ or *readWrite* on mounted databases

-The following example, creates a MongoDB user with appropriate roles to expose the databases *restheart.
+The following example, creates a MongoDB user with appropriate roles to expose the databases \*restheart.

-{: .black-code}
 ```javascript
 > use admin
 > db.createUser({user: "restheart",